openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 > **Receiver-Supplied**, An array of URIs identifying the set of events that the Receiver requested.
 A Receiver SHOULD request only the events that it understands and it can act on.
 This is configurable by the Receiver.
+A Transmitter MUST ignore any array values that it does not understand.

 events_delivered

 > **Transmitter-Supplied**, An array of URIs which is the intersection of "events_supported" and "events_requested".
-These events MAY be delivered over
-              the Event Stream.
+These events MAY be delivered over the Event Stream.
+A Receiver MUST rely on the values received in this field to understand which event types it can expect from the Transmitter.

 delivery